 Consistent with the ethos of the London guilds to train their apprentices, the Young Managers Scheme was conceived by Past Master Richard Paice to encourage ambitious young managers to compete for a Pattenmakers’ Award.
 Each year employers are invited to put forward candidates who have shown promise during their training and early employment stages.
 This scheme was originally restricted to candidates from the footwear industry but there is also a Pattenmakers Young Manager Award specifically for young managers in facilities management and the built environment.

 The Pattenmakers has held an annual Built Environment and Facilities Management Dinner (also known as the Built Environment Dinner) for more than 20 years.
 As well as being enjoyable social occasions and networking opportunities these have included talks on matters of interest like the building of the Shard and the Crossrail project.
-This year’s dinner was addressed by Phil Sullivan, Chair of the Kings Cross Construction Board on the impact and challenges of the Kings Cross regeneration project.
+The 2016 dinner was addressed by Phil Sullivan, Chair of the Kings Cross Construction Board on the impact and challenges of the Kings Cross regeneration project.

 The City of London Corporation’s annual Sustainable City Awards are given to organisations which have demonstrated excellence in sustainable development.
 The Pattenmakers’ Company is responsible for the Award for Building Sustainable Communities which is usually presented at the annual dinner.
 In addition to these specific activities and the formal dinners FM Pattenmakers participate in all of the many activities of the Company which range from involvement in the Lord Mayor’s Parade or the annual Carol Service in the Company Church, St Margaret Pattens to whisky tasting or clay pigeon shooting.